 - mentally ill

 It’s important to keep in mind that there are other exceptions, and some states do not have the exceptions listed above.
-For these reasons, if you are wondering how the statute of limitations will affect your case, you may want to meet with a personal injury lawyer for help.
+For these reasons, if you are wondering how long you have to bring a claim or how the statute of limitations will affect your case, you may want to meet with a personal injury lawyer for help.

 Finding A Personal Injury Lawyer

-If someone else has caused you to be hurt, protecting your right to seek compensation is critical.
+If someone’s wrongful act has caused you to be hurt, protecting your right to seek compensation is critical.
 Don’t wait to file a claim until your statute of limitations has run out.
-Contact our experienced team of lawyers today for help with filing your personal injury claim.
+Contact our experienced team of personal injury lawyers today for a confidential free consultation or for help with filing your personal injury claim.